 In a study, researchers gave an equivalence of four cups per day to a group of mice while the control group drank water.
 They found that those who got green tea were significantly less likely to have arthritis.

 Besides the above, there are many other herbal remedies you may find helpful for arthritis.
-They include chamomile, boswellia, stinging nettle, Gingko biloba, and devil’s claw.
+They include chamomile, Boswellia, stinging nettle, Ginkgo Biloba, and devil’s claw.

-Essential oils can prove to be potent natural remedies for arthritis.
-Some people use them for aromatherapy – that is, they inhale them for their benefits.
-Other people use them for massage, which in and of itself can help reduce pain and stiffness while also improving range of motion.
+Essential oils have proven to be a potent natural remedy for arthritis.
+Some people use them for aromatherapy – that is, they inhale them for their many benefits.
+Other people use them for massage, which can help reduce pain and stiffness while also improving the range of motion.

-Essential oils that are believed capable of producing analgesic effect include peppermint, rosemary, eucalyptus, and lavender.
-You may blend two or more of these oils together to improve results.
+Essential oils that are believed to be capable of producing analgesic effects include peppermint, rosemary, eucalyptus, and lavender.
+You may blend two or more of these oils together to improve the results.

 It is not always a case of doom and gloom when we talk about fats.
 You cannot really enjoy awesome health when you avoid them completely.

 Omega-3 fatty acids, which you get mainly from fish, are leading examples of fats that you need to enjoy superb health.
-There is evidence that these support joint health.
+There is evidence that fatty acids support joint health.